OISF/suricata/doc/userguide/security.rst

 discuss below.

-Additionally, supply chain attacks, particularly around rule distribution could potentially target Suricata installations.
+Additionally, supply chain attacks, particularly around rule distribution, could potentially target Suricata installations.

 Running as a User Other Than Root
 ---------------------------------

 .. note:: If using the Suricata RPMs, either from the OISF COPR repo,
-          or the EPEL repo the following is already configured for you.
+          or the EPEL repo, the following is already configured for you.
 The only thing you might want to do is add your management user to the ``suricata`` group.